Now that you have your amateur radio licence and have gained experience operating, it may be time for you to move on to an Intermediate Licence.

 Your exam paper is marked by the invigilator straight after the exam so, as with the Foundation, you have a good idea whether you passed or not.

-For the Intermediate licence course exam there is a fee of £32.50 for members and £52.50 for non-members.
+For the Intermediate licence course exam there is a fee of £32.50 for members and £82.50 for non-members.
 Don’t forget that you need to have passed the Foundation exam first!
 All the paper work and exam fees must be completed four weeks before the exam date.
+All the training practical paper work will be retained by KARS until the Club membership fees or the exam fees have been paid.

 What happens after the exam?